jicowan/service-discovery/README.md

 # service-discovery
 A CLI to create service discovery namespaces and register services under those namespaces.
-You can download the executable from the [/dist](https://github.com/jicowan/service-discovery/tree/master/dist)
+You can download the executable from the [/dist](https://github.com/jicowan/service-discovery/tree/master/dist).
+This CLI only works in us-east-1 at the moment.

 ## Usage
 ### Create